Guitar Fretboard Guide

 Why "at least twelve"?
 With twelve frets you can produce one full octave on each string (an octave contains 12 distinct notes).

 More frets means a wider range of notes on a given string.
-However, past a point additional frets become hard to play, and the fretboard would interfere with the acoustic guitar sound hole or electric guitar pickups.
+However, past a point additional frets become hard to play, and a very long fretboard would interfere with the acoustic guitar sound hole or electric guitar pickups.

-Nearly all electric guitars, and many acoustic guitars, have a "cutaway" or "cutout" on the body, next to the fretboard.
-This allows the guitarist to reach upper frets without contorting their arm and wrist to play them.
+Nearly all electric guitars, and many acoustic guitars, have a "cutaway" or "cutout" on the body.
+The cutaway (see the image below) is on the same side as the hand used to play notes and chords, near the fretboard.
+The cutaway allows the guitarist to reach upper frets without contorting their arm and wrist around the guitar body.

 Guitar Fretboard Construction